2025 Ikigai Walkshop

 6 nights accommodation in regional hotels, with a mix of Japanese style and Western style accomodations

-Visit 11 of the 88 famous temples and monasteries in the forests of Shikoku
+Visited 11 of the 88 famous temples and monasteries in the forests of Shikoku

 -